Legal Information: California

 I am a victim of domestic violence and the abuser has a gun.
 Is that legal?

-It depends.
 If you have a protective order (DVRO) against the abuser, California law says that s/he cannot have or buy a gun.
 See I have a DVRO against the abuser.
 Can s/he keep a gun or buy a new gun? for more information.

 Also, federal laws, which apply to all states, restrict a person’s right to have a gun under certain circumstances such as when the abuser has been convicted of certain domestic violence-related crimes or if you have an order of protection against the abuser that meets certain requirements.
 Go to Federal Gun Laws to get more information.